kaustubhhakim/atmodeller/README.md

 ## Citation

-If you use Atmodeller please cite (prior to manuscript submission, check back to see if this reference has been updated):
+If you use Atmodeller, or data from Atmodeller, please cite:

 - Bower, D. J., Thompson, M. A., Hakim, K., Tian, M., and Sossi P. A. (2025), Diversity of rocky planet atmospheres in the C-H-O-N-S-Cl system with interior dissolution, non-ideality and condensation: Application to TRAPPIST-1e and sub-Neptunes, The Astrophysical Journal, submitted.

+The data from the above study is also available for direct download at https://doi.org/10.17605/OSF.IO/PC5TD.

 ## Basic usage